o19s/ubi/docs/schema/query-1.md

 ## user\_query

 The query as the user entered it.
+No length limit specified.

 > Currently not required to support recommendation systems etc that might not have a user generated query.